 NBA Playoffs: Grizzlies' Starting Lineup Against Jazz

-The Memphis Grizzlies took the first game of the series with the Jazz in Utah over the weekend and will have a chance to get another one on the road on Wednesday during Game 2.
+The Utah Jazz and Memphis Grizzlies are tied up at 1-1 in their playoff series and play Game 3 in Memphis, Tennessee, on Saturday evening.

-The starting lineup has been announced for the Grizzlies for the game and can be seen in a post below from FantasyLabs NBA.
+For the game, the Grizzlies have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Jazz are 10-point favorites over the Memphis Grizzlies in Utah on Wednesday night for Game 2, according to FanDuel.
+The Utah Jazz are 5.5-point road favorites in Memphis against the Grizzlies for Game 3, according to FanDuel.

 Related stories on NBA basketball